Concordance homomorphisms from knot Floer homology: Computations

 In this case, there is a sequence of elements $x_0,\dots,x_n$, and $y_0,\dots,y_{n-1}$ in $\CFKinf(K)$, with $\partial y_i = U x_i + x_{i+1}$, and

 Clearly, $x_0$ represents a non-torsion generator.
 In fact, any non-torsion class must contain at least one of the $x_i$.
 Moreover, for $0\leq t\leq 1$, $\gr_t(x_0)$ is maximal among $\gr_t(x_i)$.
-Thus, The values for $1\leq t \leq 2$ now follow from Proposition~\ref{prop:SymmUps}. \end{proof}
+Thus, The values for $1\leq t \leq 2$ now follow from Proposition~\ref{prop:SymmUps}. \end{prooff}